LS-Manila/hellogoogleglass-Cosdaman/readme.txt

 multithreading used to refresh gps coordinates approximately every 5 seconds notes for the future: change imageview into canvasview; image view is not ideal, or unable to produce maps

+v0.4
+changed imageview to canvas to allow drawing on canvas

+v0.5
+attempt to fix layout (WIP)
+added screenshots